Mass grave: The Great Famine

 Ireland's Great Famine lasted from 1845 to 1849, a period wherein about one million people died.
 Because of the excessive number of deaths and extreme poverty, many families were unable to provide a wake or proper burial for loved ones and used mass graves instead.
 Archaeological excavations have taken place on Irish mass burial sites.
 One excavation revealed a mass grave of nearly 1,000 individuals.
 The skeletons within the grave were layered on top of each other in multiple sub-rectangular pits positioned less than a meter apart.

 Industrial disasters

 Burial of the victims of Brunner Mine disaster, New Zealand 1896.

 Brunner Mine disaster

 The Brunner Mine disaster occurred at 9:30 a.m. on 26 March 1896.
 An underground explosion caused the death of 65 miners, making it New Zealand's deadliest mining disaster.
 Of the 53 victims buried in Stillwater cemetery, 33 victims were in one mass grave.

 Natural disasters

+2004 Indian Ocean earthquake and tsunami

+The 2004 Indian Ocean earthquake and tsunami led to the use of mass graves in some of the hardest-hit areas, especially in Indonesia’s Aceh province, where thousands of bodies could not be individually identified or claimed.
+In Aceh, officials and communities used mass burial sites for victims whose remains were unidentified after the tsunami, including the site at Ulee Lheue village, where more than 14,000 unidentified victims are reported to be buried.
+BBC reporting from the disaster’s 10th anniversary also noted the Siron mass grave in Aceh as a major memorial and burial site.
+Similar commemorations later took place at mass grave sites in Sri Lanka as well, where many victims had also never been individually identified.